Active Life: Explorer: Gameplay

 Active Life: Explorer is a sports game, but it also mixes into a party game as well.
 It consists of a total of 24 mini-games having their own theme – Jungle, Western, Underwater, Snowy, and more.
 In each of the modes, players choose a character or make a new one if there are free character slots.
 Players also have the ability to use their Mii characters as well.

 In Treasure Adventure, players must find as much treasure as possible while working on the top score for each quest.
-The game also includes a party mode, which can played with up to 8 people.
+The game also includes a party mode, which can be played with up to 8 people.
 Party mode games can either be played in 5, 10 or 20 rounds.
 The player with most points after the final round is the winner.
 The top 5 scores for each game are shown in the Rankings menu.
 In Free Play mode, players can play any of the 24 mini-games.
 In Party Mode as many as eight players compete against each other in a randomly selected mini-game.
 In Treasure Trials a player goes through a series of tests to earn a rank.
 They are Rookie, Amateur, Specialist, Professional, Veteran, Master, and Legend, from lowest to highest.

 After a player beats all the Treasure Trials, the Challenge Missions are unlocked.
 Here, each mini-game offers two challenges where a skill is practiced.